-The party boarded a Greek submarine that departed Beirut on 31 August and, after four days, landed at the chosen place.
+The party boarded a Free Greek submarine that departed Beirut on 31 August and, after four days, landed at the chosen place.
 British intelligence about the situation on Rhodes did not exist, and the force had no radios with which to communicate.
 They were therefore locked into a fixed timetable between the landing during the night of 4/5 September and the extraction during the night of 17/18 September.

 On the night of 7/8 September, Sutherland decided to split his force into two parties, each of which had five nights in which to reach its objective, undertake its attack and make its way back to the beach.
 The two parties attacked their airfields on the night of 12/13 September as planned and caused severe aircraft and infrastructure damage.